Article Image

 Demotion or compulsory retirement

-In January 2025, one senior IAS officer in Maharashtra was suspended upon findings of misuse of office by an internal investigation in the transfer of government land to private groups.
-This reflected the intolerance of the government toward administrative wrongdoing and increasing institutional resistance.
+In January 2025, a senior IAS officer in Maharashtra was suspended following an internal investigation of misuse of office in the transfer of government land to private groups.
+This reflected the intolerance of the government towards administrative wrongdoing and the increasing institutional resistance.

-Protects civil servants from arbitrary dismissal, removal, or reduction in rank.
+Protects civil servants from arbitrary dismissal, removal, or rank reduction.

 Ensures due process, including the right to a hearing and appeal.

-Balances discipline enforcement with security of tenure to prevent political or personal victimization.
+Balances discipline enforcement with tenure security to prevent political or personal victimisation.

-These rules lay down the procedures, authorities, and appeal mechanisms for initiating and concluding disciplinary actions.
+These rules establish the procedures, authorities, and appeal mechanisms for initiating and concluding disciplinary actions.

 Ensure uniformity and objectivity across departments and services.